Welcome to today's edition of the Rush 24-7 podcast.

 We elect them.

-Uh we'll have our arguments now and then because our candidates are not always going to win, and we'll have to put up with the uh other party being in power for a while, but it's still we have faith in the government.
+We'll have our arguments now and then because our candidates are not always going to win and we'll have to put up with the other party being in power for a while.

-And you know that people have faith in the government because despite every failure of the federal government, any time somebody comes along saying the government's got a plan to fix this, a lot of people instinctively support it.
+And you know that people have faith in the government because despite every failure of the federal government, anytime somebody comes along saying the government's got a plan to fix this, a lot of people instinctively support it.

 So let's use Senator Whiteacre, for example, last week.